Toast to 2021 With These Sparkling Champagne Cocktails

 Effervescent and fabulous, champagne is the ultimate celebratory drink.
 And even though a glass of straight Veuve Clicquot or Moët & Chandon never disappoints, when it comes to New Year’s Eve—a night that ritualizes the exciting possibilities that lay ahead in the upcoming year—we like to go all out.
 And you’d better believe that includes our cocktails.

+Yes, it’s possible to make champers even better.
+Even a splash of cider or a sprinkle of pomegranate seeds can transform a glass of bubbly into a celebration-worthy tipple.
 Need some libation inspiration?
 Scroll on for sparkling sippers that are guaranteed to get the party started—and keep it going until the wee hours of the morning.
-Cheers to 2018!
+Cheers to 2021!

 Sparkling Blood Orange Cocktail